 Reading responses.
 For each week with assigned readings, you will be asked to write weekly responses to the assigned course material.
 These should be 500 words max.
 This is a hard max, I will not read any words past 500.
+Accordingly, include a word count with your submission.
 Writing and thinking is improved by an effort at being concise.
 When writing your responses, consider but do not be constrained by the following: